gabsoftware/GLoader/README.md

     <i>fallback</i> (string): the fallback URL of the resource to load, will be used if the resource cannot be loaded with the url config
 }
 <i>type</i> (string): the type of the resource to load.
 Accepted values are "js" and "css".
-<i>callback</i> (function|object): the callback function to call when the resource is loaded.
+<i>callback</i> (function|object): the callback function to call when the resource has been loaded.
 The callback parameter can also be an object:
 {
-    <i>fn</i>    (function): the callback function to call when the resource is loaded
+    <i>fn</i>    (function): the callback function to call when the resource has been loaded
     <i>args</i>  (array)   : an optional array of arguments that will be passed to the callback function.
 By default it's [] (empty array).
     <i>scope</i> (object)  : the optional value of <i>this</i> for the callback function.
 }